 This is the burial mound of Hildir Eysteinsson.
 The information sign says:

-"The first inhabitants at Kirkjubær were Irish hermits and the story goes that heathens were forbidden to live there.
-The Christian Settler Ketill lived all his life at Kirkjubær, but when the pagan Hildir Eysteinsson planned to move there, "he fell down dead as soon as he set foot on the estate and he is buried in Hildishaugur"."
+The Christian Settler Ketill lived all his life at Kirkjubær, but when the pagan Hildir Eysteinsson planned to move there, "he fell dead as soon as he set foot on the estate, and he is buried in Hildishaugur."

 Hildishaugur burial mound

-This fascinating area of Iceland is one of my favourite places to visit while driving through the vast desolate sand plains of South-Iceland.
-Like Skaftafell it is an oasis in the middle of the vast glacial outwash.
+This fascinating area of Iceland is one of my favourite places to visit while driving through the vast, desolate sand plains of South Iceland.
+Like Skaftafell, it is an oasis in the middle of the vast glacial outwash.

-Only 5 km away from Kirkjubæjarklaustur you will find another interesting area called Landbrot.
-I have written about this area in my travel-blog about Hotel Laki and its Amazing Surroundings.
-There you will find the City of the Elves, the Elf-Church, pseudocraters, an old collapsed Viking wall, and many many more interesting sights.
+I have written about this area in my travel blog about Hotel Laki and its Amazing Surroundings.
+There you will find the City of the Elves, the Elf-Church, pseudocraters, an old collapsed Viking wall, and many other interesting sights.

 Stjórnarfoss waterfall by Kirkjubæjarklaustur

 There is another beautiful waterfall by the road leading to Geirland farm.
 It is called Stjórnarfoss waterfall in the river Stjórn.
-It has got a pretty, round shape.
+It has a pretty, round shape.

-You can walk almost right up to the waterfall and it is very popular to camp in the camping site next to Stjórnarfoss.
-In 2020 I visited Stjórnarfoss waterfall on 3 occasions.
-In July the camping site was filled with Icelanders and in front of Stjórnarfoss, there were crowds.
+You can walk almost right up to the waterfall, and it is very popular to camp in the camping site next to Stjórnarfoss.
+In 2020, I visited Stjórnarfoss waterfall on three occasions.

 Stjórnarfoss waterfall in July

-In September 2020 I stayed in this area for 2 nights - it was late in the month and the camping site was closed.
+In September 2020, I stayed in this area for 2 nights - it was late in the month, and the camping site was closed.
 So my mother and I were the only ones visiting Stjórnarfoss.

-Kirkjubæjarklaustur is located by ring-road 1 in South-Iceland.
-You can rent a car in Reykjavík and make Kirkjubæjarklaustur your first overnight stay.
-I have stayed in many places in this area as I mentioned above, both in Landbrot and at Síða, but I have also stayed at Geirland, which is just north of Kirkjubæjarklaustur.
+I have stayed in many places in this area, as I mentioned above, both at Landbrot at Hotel Laki and at Síða, but I have also stayed at Geirland, which is just north of Kirkjubæjarklaustur.

-For more information about the hikes contact the information center Skaftárstofa.
+For more information about the hikes, contact the information center Skaftárstofa.

 Here is the location of Systrafoss waterfall and Kirkjubæjarklaustur on the map.
 GPS: 63°47'12.5"N 18°03'32.2"W

-In the vicinity of Kirkjubæjarklaustur on the west side is the magnificent canyon Fjaðrárgljúfur about which I have written another travel-blog:
+In the vicinity of Kirkjubæjarklaustur on the west side is the magnificent canyon Fjaðrárgljúfur, about which I have written another travel blog:

-The Picturesque Fjaðrárgljúfur Canyon in South-Iceland
+The Picturesque Fjaðrárgljúfur Canyon in South Iceland

 Have a lovely time in Iceland :)